sourabh1983/tennis-score-calculator/README.md

 ```

 ## Constraints
-* don't build guis etc
+* No guis etc
-* don't worry about making a command line interface to the application
+* No command line interface to the application
-* Only worry about 1 set
+* Only 1 set
-* Don't worry about validation, assume the client passes in correct data
+* No validation, assume the client passes in correct data

 ## Running the tests